skye2k2/projects/README.md

 ## 2021

+*Organization-wide restructure into geographically-focused projects--lose significant number ? of Tree developers, temporarily and permanently.
+These geo teams now have carte blanche for their activities and top priority on demanding resources or support for their efforts, and the remaining engineering teams must simply get more done with less.*

 - Location: Remote, treeweb-gold
-- Organization restructure into geographically-focused projects--lose significant number ? of Tree developers, temporarily and permanently.
 - First year of purely online RootsTech Connect Conference (1.5M web participants).
 - Migrate off of SalesForce to Brightspot + JIRA.
+- Create React-based person page and landscape/portrait pedigree views.

 <details>
 <summary>Technologies</summary>